by Justin Williams

 The Clockmaker and I fled into the crowd.

-”He’ll come for us later,” said the Clockmaker between breaths. ”But Alma bought us one last supper.”
+”He’ll come for us later,” said the Clockmaker between breaths. ”But Alma bought us our last supper.”

-Someone screamed behind me and I looked over my shoulder.
-Morris clutched at his neck, blood oozing between his fingers.
+Someone screamed and I looked back over my shoulder.
+Reynolds clutched at his neck, blood oozing between his fingers.
 A warning, I thought.
-Not a true attempt on his life
+Not a true attempt on his life.

-Morris and his thugs scanned the crowd, but Alma had disappeared.
+Reynolds and his thugs scanned the crowd, but Alma had disappeared.
+As had we.

 Dark clouds hung on the horizon as we neared home.
-My sensors had mimicked adrenaline well, but as we ascended the stairs to our cottage, the panic fell away.
+My sensors had mimicked adrenaline well, but as we ascended the stairs to our cottage, the impression of panic fell away.

 ”An impressive display,” I said.

-The feast fueled my system like never before and the flames of candlelight swayed in a gentle breeze to the harmonies of the quartet.
+The feast fueled my system like never before, and, finally satisfied, I set down my fork and watched the flames of candlelight sway to the harmonies of the quartet.
 I admired their beauty, so much brightness in so small a fire.
 The Clockmaker drummed the table with his fingers.

 The evening was too perfect.

 The Clockmaker glanced at the clock.
-Then his gaze settled on the machine.
-What was left of it, to be more clear.
+Then his gaze settled on the machine, or rather, its remains.

-The remains of the machine sat in exile in the farthest corner of the room, a dusty, sheet-covered mass of lumps and points, some rounded, some sharp.
-Cobwebs hung from the corners above it, the only cobwebs in the cottage.
+The ruins of the machine sat in exile in the farthest corner of the room, a dusty, sheet-covered mass of lumps and points, some rounded, some sharp.
+Cobwebs hung from the corners above, the only cobwebs in the cottage.

 The machine was never so lucky.

 The song of the quartet faded away, followed by a soft static as the turntable spun.
-I turned off the phonograph and stood at the window for a moment, searching the darkness that had descended.
+I turned off the phonograph and went to the window for a moment, searching the darkness that had descended.
+Once upon a midnight dreary, I thought.

-”Time flies,” said the Clockmaker. ”I’ve truly enjoyed these years with you, my friend.”
+The Clockmaker broke the silence. ”I’ve truly enjoyed our years together, my friend.”

-”Tomorrow will be just as good,” I said.
+”Tomorrow will be just as good,” I said, turning toward him.

-He checked the clock again, then looked at me.
+He checked the clock again, then looked at me, but said nothing.
 His head fell back against his chair.

-We sat in silence for several minutes.
-Crickets chorused outside and my usually silent gears seemed to squeal as I reached for my wine.
+We remained in that silence for several minutes.
+Crickets chorused outside, and my usually silent gears seemed to squeal as I came back to my chair.

 Voices rumbled in the night.